 Where can I get help if I’m going through a separation?

 Mediation is often the most amicable and cost effective way of resolving a family dispute.
-Local mediation services I work with regularly are:-
+Local mediation services include:-

 Whilst solicitors see a case through from beginning to end, barristers specialise in representation at court.
 I usually conduct all hearings myself but you can choose instead to instruct a barrister.
 If you simply want representation at court without any help with correspondence or negotiation, you can instruct a barrister direct without first instructing a solicitor under the Direct Access scheme.